frankwillmore/spack-infrastructure/gitlab-docker/README.md

  - Take note of the registration token under "Set up a shared Runner manually".

+FTW: Executing ```env``` inside the runner containers without setting and sourcing the token value via my-vars.sh would show the default value of "REQUIRED".
+Does gitlab need to be stopped and then restarted with this value, or is that what ```reconfigure``` above is doing?

 ```
 $EDITOR my-vars.sh # set RUNNER_REGISTRATION_TOKEN
 source my-vars.sh